Maryusz/flutter-mvvm-architecture/README.md

    - Open the command palette.
    - Search and select **"MVVM Flutter: Create Feature"**.
    - Enter the function name when prompted.
-   - The framework for the new functionality will be added to the project.
+   - The new feature will be added into the ui folder

 ## Requirements